geerlingguy/youtube/Sponsors.md

 Some of their cameras and Pi products are used in other projects I build (for example, an all-sky camera, or a CinePi build).

+## Arduino

+> Type: Equipment for test/review

+Arduino sent an Uno Q (made in partnership with Qualcomm) for review and testing.

 ## Arm

 > Type: Paid sponsorship, travel reimbursement